The Authentic Cruise Company

 Grand Suite

 The Grand Suite is one of the most luxurious and spacious suites on board Silver Endeavour.
 It guarantees sweeping views of your destination thanks to its large balcony.
-A spacious interior includes a large living room, separate dining area and large bedroom with a big walk-in wardrobe.
-A luxurious bathroom with double vanity, whirlpool bath and walk-in shower completes.
+A spacious interior includes a large living room, separate dining area, and large bedroom with a big walk-in wardrobe.
+A luxurious bathroom includes a double vanity, whirlpool bath, and walk-in shower.
 In addition, the Grand Suite also includes a small, second bedroom able to accommodate a third berth.

-Third guest can be accommodated in an additional single bed bedroom.
+A third guest can be accommodated in an additional single-bed bedroom.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.